-Choice by Incomplete Checklist (PDF) (New version coming soon!)
+Choice by Incomplete Checklist (PDF) (This version: November 2017)

 Abstract: A decision maker chooses alternatives from menus by proceeding sequentially through a checklist of properties.
 In contrast to the standard framework her ranking of properties is not necessarily complete.
 We characterize the model in terms of observed choices.
 As another main result of the paper we show that an important special case of our model is exactly equivalent to the maximization of an incomplete preference relation.
 We also relate the model to the choice model resulting from the maximization of a multi-utility (also called multi-criteria) function.
 Our results suggest a close relationship between the degree of completeness of the order by which properties in a checklist are looked at, and the degree of completeness of the revealed preference relation maximizing the corresponding choice function.

 No Bullying!
-A playful proof of Brouwer's fixed-point theorem (with Mark Voorneveld)
+A playful proof of Brouwer's fixed-point theorem (PDF) (with Mark Voorneveld)

 Abstract: We give an elementary proof of Brouwer's fixed-point theorem.
 The only mathematical prerequisite is a version of the Bolzano-Weierstrass theorem: a sequence in a compact subset of n-dimensional Euclidean space has a convergent subsequence with a limit in that set.
 Our main tool is a `no-bullying' lemma for agents with preferences over indivisible goods.
 What does this lemma claim?
 Consider a finite number of children, each with a single indivisible good (a toy) and preferences over those toys.
 Let's say that a group of children, possibly after exchanging toys, could bully some poor kid if all group members find their own current toy better than the toy of this victim.
 The no-bullying lemma asserts that some group S of children can redistribute their toys among themselves in such a way that all members of S get their favorite toy from S, but they cannot bully anyone.